UK emergency numbers

 What’s the international emergency number?

-Call 112 if you’re not in the UK and you’ll be put through to the appropriate emergency service in exactly the same way as if you had called 999.
+Call 112 if you’re not in the United Kingdom and you’ll be put through to the appropriate emergency service in exactly the same way as if you had called 999.
 Available everywhere in the EU, as well as certain countries outside the EU, such as Switzerland and South Africa, 112 is a standardised number that’s worth remembering if you’re travelling abroad.

-Calling from a mobile
+Calling emergency numbers from a mobile

-Hoax calls
+Hoax calls to emergency numbers

-Non-emergency situations — call 101
+Non-emergency number UK — call 101

-If you want to report a crime to the police but it’s not an emergency the number to call is 101.
+If you want to report a crime to the police but it’s not an emergency, the number to call is 101.
+You can call the non-emergency number for:

 • Vandalism, graffiti and other deliberate damage to property